-Another particular genetic predisposition is flat feet.
-Almost all babies are born with flat feet, but most naturally develop arches as they grow into childhood.
+Another particular genetic predisposition for bunions is flat feet.
+Almost all babies are born with flat feet, and naturally develop arches as they grow into childhood.
 If your arches did not develop adequately, then you are at risk for having foot problems throughout your life.
-Early intervention during childhood of flat feet and other abnormal foot conditions can reduce the later occurrence of bunions and other painful health problems.

-ARTHRITIS Many people assume that getting older is a major risk factor for getting bunions, but the relationship between these two issues is not so direct.
-This painful foot problem is indeed associated with the elderly, but that is because bunions can be a by-product of osteoarthritis, the most common form of arthritis.
-Osteoarthritis is most common in females who are over the age of 50, so you see that getting older is a risk factor getting osteoarthritis.
+Does Arthritis in Feet Cause Bunions?
+Many people assume that getting older is a major risk factor for getting bunions, but the relationship between these two issues is not so direct.
+Hallux valgus is indeed associated with the elderly, but that is because it can be a by-product of osteoarthritis, the most common form of arthritis.
 If the arthritis affects the joint of the big toe, then a foot bunion can develop.
-But it is not correct that advancing age only by itself results in the growth of these unsightly bumps on the side of a person’s feet.
-Don’t assume that your grandmother will get bunions as she ages only because she’s getting older.
-But if she has osteoarthritis in her feet, then that’s a different story.
-Indeed, anyone of any age who has osteoarthritis in the feet suffers an increased risk for this foot problem.

 Shoes that are too tight but that we can’t resist wearing anyway because they go so perfectly with a favorite outfit, or shoes our feet were just not designed to fit into…such as high heels….are the main reason for the development of bunions and other foot problems.
 It would be really great if we could change our perception and attitudes about what is makes an attractive shoes, but personally I’m not holding my breath on this score.